kokoko3k/koko-aio-slang/docs-ng.md

                 Resolution: (core or screen)
                     Should the vertical interval (height) between those likes be relative to screen or core pixel size?
+                Height (inverted):
-                Height (inverted): The more, the less that intervall will be.
+                    The more, the less that intervall will be.
+                    Interesting values for screen resolution: 1.0, 0.75, 0.5
                 Fadeout under light: How much they will be visible over bright pixels.
                 Steepness:
                     The more, the thinner they will be.